shader-slang/slang/docs/design/coding-conventions.md

 There is no hard limit on line length, but if you are going past 80-100 columns quite often, maybe think about breaking lines.

-When you decide to break lines for a paramter or argument list, always break after the opening `(`, and put each argument/parameter on its own line:
+When you decide to break lines for a parameter or argument list, always break after the opening `(`, and put each argument/parameter on its own line:

 ```c++
 float bigFunc(